Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 7. If desired, you can apply the standard settings by enabling the ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") (Apply default) toggle in the top right corner.

 8. Click the [SAVE] button in the top right corner.
    The connection settings are applied.
+Actindo validates the credentials.
 The list of connections is displayed.